How To Use WordPress In Other Languages

 How To Convert WordPress Into Different Languages

-To install an international language version of WordPress automatically, do the following:
+To set up another language as the default WordPress language version automatically, do the following:

-Go to your WordPress navigation menu and choose Settings > General
+Go to your WordPress dashboard navigation menu and choose Settings > General

 This will bring up the ‘General Settings’ screen.
 Scroll down to the bottom section and select a language from the ‘Site Language’ drop-down menu …